airbnb/plog/README.md

 - Bytes 16-19: big-endian, 32-bit MurmurHash3 hash of the total message payload.
 - Bytes 20-23: zeroes.
 Reserved, might be used in later revisions.
 - Bytes 24-: bytes (UTF-8 by default).
 Payload.
 Will only read the payload length.

-## Building a fat JAR

-    $ ./gradlew shadowJar
-    $ ls -l ./build/distributions/plog-1.0-SNAPSHOT-shadow.jar

-## Operational tricks

-- To minimize packet loss due to "lacks", increase the kernel socket buffer size.
-For Linux, we use `sysctl net.core.rmem_max = 1048576`.

-## Event logging at Airbnb

-We use JSON objects with the following fields:

-- type: String.
-Only very few values are acceptable due to our pipeline splitting event streams by type.
-- uuid: String.
-- host: String.
-- timestamp: int64.
-- data: String→String map or String.